eskezje/useplatformtick-research/Research.md

 ## 7.3 Being smarter by looking at HalpTimerTraceTimingHardware
-We could also look at the HalpTimerTraceTimingHardware function to see all the different timers/counters there are, and look at their adresses.
+We could also look at the HalpTimerTraceTimingHardware function to see all the different timers/counters there are, and look at their addresses.

 [HalpTimerTraceTimingHardware.c](HalpTimerTraceTimingHardware.c#L38)
 ```